-Further guidance on maintenance and testing of individual types of equipment and facilities can be found in the relevant section in Part 2.
+Further guidance on maintenance and testing on individual types of equipment and facilities can be found in the relevant section in Part 2.

-Checklist Do you regularly check all fire doors and escape routes and associated lighting and signs?
-Do you regularly check all your firefighting equipment?
-Do you regularly check your fire detection and alarm equipment?
-Are those who test and maintain the equipment competent to do so?
-Do you keep a log book to record tests and maintenance?
-Step 3 Checklist Evaluate, remove, reduce and protect from risks by: Evaluating the risk to people in your building if a fire starts \bigcirc Removing or reducing the hazards that might cause a fire Have you: Removed or reduced sources of ignition?
-Removed or reduced sources of fuel?
-Removed or reduced sources of air or oxygen?
-Have you removed or reduced the risks to people if a fire occurs by: Considering the need for fire detection and for warning?
-Considering the need for firefighting equipment?
-Determining whether your escape routes are adequate?
-Determining whether your lighting and emergency lighting are adequate?
-Checking that you have adequate signs and notices?
-Regularly testing and maintaining safety equipment?
-Considering whether you need any other equipment or facilities?
+C hecklist • Do you regularly check all fire doors and escape routes and associated lighting and signs? • Do you regularly check all your firefighting equipment? • Do you regularly check your fire-detention and alarm equipment? • Are those who test and maintain the equipment competent to do so? • Do you keep a log book to record tests and maintenance?
+St ep 3 Checklist E valuate, remove, reduce and protect from risks by: • Evaluating the risk to people in your premises if a fire starts. • Removing or reducing the hazards that might cause a fire.
+Have you: - Removed or reduced sources of ignition? - Removed or reduced sources of fuel? - Removed or reduced sources of air or oxygen?
+Have you removed or reduced the risks to people if a fire occurs by: - Considering the need for fire detection and for warning? - Considering the need for firefighting equipment? - Determining whether your escape routes are adequate? - Determining whether your lighting and emergency lighting are adequate? - Checking that you have adequate signs and notices? - Regularly testing and maintaining safety equipment? - Considering whether you need any other equipment or facilities?